-Ludwig Cancer Research engages leading scientists and clinicians in an integrated effort to understand and confront the global challenge of cancer.
-The Oxford Branch is based at the University of Oxford and benefits from excellent research links not only from Ludwig globally but also with the local Oxford research community.
+Ludwig Cancer Research engages leading scientists and clinicians in an integrated effort to understand and confront the challenge of cancer.
+The Oxford Branch is based at the University of Oxford and benefits from excellent links with the global Ludwig and local Oxford research communities.

 Reverse genetics – the approach of understanding gene function by analysing the effects of altered DNA sequences – has been used on a large scale to ‘label’ genes with particular functions in model organisms, but it is technically difficult in human cells.
 Sebastian Nijman and colleagues now present a scalable approach to link genotype to phenotype in human cells, which could be used to study poorly characterised human genes.